Last Updated on January 22, 2023

-An unconscious creature is incapacitated, as well as being unable to move or speak, and being unaware of its surroundings.
+An unconscious creature is incapacitated, as well as being unable to move or speak and is unaware of its surroundings.
 When a creature falls unconscious, it immediately drops anything it is holding and falls prone.

 While unconscious, the creature automatically fails any Strength or Dexterity saving throws.
-Attack rolls make against the target have advantage, and any attack that hits the creature counts as a critical hit if the attacker is within 5ft.
+Attack rolls make against the target have advantage, and any attack that hits the creature counts as a critical hit if the attacker is within 5 feet.

 Essentially, while poison can be a powerful source of damage, its use as a way of disabling and debuffing enemies is where it proves to be most effective.

 Besides simply finding a safe place to lie down and ride out its effects, there are a few ways of removing the effects of poison in D&D 5e.
 These are particularly effective in the case of poisons that deal damage repeatedly over a number of hours or even days, or those that leave you paralyzed or blinded.